CARV-ICS-FORTH/csi-h3/README.md

 **This project is a clone of the [CSI rclone mount plugin](https://github.com/wunderio/csi-rclone), modified for H3.
 This README has been updated for H3, but if you need more information, please refer to the code of the original module.**

-This project implements Container Storage Interface (CSI) plugin that allows using [H3](https://github.com/CARV-ICS-FORTH/h3) as the storage backend.
+This project implements Container Storage Interface (CSI) plugin that allows using [H3](https://github.com/CARV-ICS-FORTH/H3) as the storage backend.
 H3 mount points and parameters can be configured using Secret or PersistentVolume volumeAttibutes.

 ## Kubernetes cluster compatability
 Has only been tested with 1.15.x.

 ## Installing CSI driver to kubernetes cluster
 TLDR: `kubectl apply -f deploy/kubernetes --username=admin --password=123`

 1. Set up storage backend.
-You can use [Redis](https://redis.io), or any compatible key-value store.
+You can use [Redis](https://redis.io), or any compatible key-value store (like [Ardb](https://github.com/yinqiwen/ardb)).

 2. Configure defaults by pushing secret to kube-system namespace.
 This is optional if you will always define `volumeAttributes` in PersistentVolume.